 Schomburg’s son had been given plenty of infantry, cavalry and artillery to attempt his crossing further upstream, but his departure from the main Williamite body could not be concealed, and the Jacobites rapidly sent their reinforcements to cover the small party of dragoons.
 Both William and James would end up sending huge portions of their army to this side of the battlefield – the younger Schomburg may have had 10’000 men at his disposal at one point – but for the moment all the Williamites were able to do was to drive off the Jacobite dragoons from the bridge they had been guarding.
 Meanwhile, to the east, a small force of Williamite cavalry were checked in an attempt to cross at a point called Drybridge, a small divisionary operation.
 This unit was led by a Dutchman named Godart de Ginkell, who would soon achieve much greater fame in the conflict.

-Such was the disposition of sources, that you may have been forgiven that day for thinking that the main fighting would take place at Roughgrange and Slane, and not Oldcastle.
+Such was the disposition of forces, that you may have been forgiven that day for thinking that the main fighting would take place at Roughgrange and Slane, and not Oldcastle.
 Instead, William’s main blow would now fall there, with his enemy having moved most of his reserve and other regiments westward, leaving Richard Talbot with the task of holding the ground with a fraction of the soldiers he had been commanding.
 At Oldcastle the Williamites maintained a withering artillery fire, but it was not until William received word that Schomburg was over the river to his right that he ordered his own section of the army to advance.
 The possibilities were tempting: if all went to plan, James would be sent running, only for his routing army to be intercepted and destroyed in its flight by Schomburg’s arrival.

 William advanced, his right wing the first into the river, the rest of the line entering the water in sequence, creating a staggered line from Williamite right to left.
 The Dutch Blue Guards, perhaps the best the entire Williamite army had, were the first into the fighting, sustaining and returning musket fire as they waded across the Boyne, waist deep in water and struggling through.
 Though they took heavy casualties in the process, they made it across the river, and were soon joined by the Huguenot, Danish and Enniskillen regiments.
 Attacks on the Jacobite breastworks and Oldcastle itself commenced, with the Irish defenders showing little appetite for an up close battle, many units turning and running after firing off only a few haphazard shocks, reforming at the next point of defence, and repeating the process.